oliviermasson/snapomatic/README.md

 * path to a file
 * path to a LUN

+**Not all target types are fully supported.
+I'm adding them incrementally**

 # snapomatic.destroyVolume

 This script does what it implies - it destroys a volume.
 There are no safeties.
 It will destroy the volume if the user credentials allow it.
+The volume will still be available in the recover-queue until expired.

     [root@jfs0 current]# ./snapomatic.destroyVolume
     ERROR: Version dev